Hey… Welcome to Xerago blog! So glad you are here!

 - Keep making changes to your portal, keeping it fresh for search engines to crawl and rank them high

-- Expand your digital presence to both your inbound and outbound channels and ensure consistency in communication
+- Expand your digital presence marketing to both your inbound and outbound channels and ensure consistency in communication

 - Set up a social media command center and always respond to audience comments

-- Ensure your communication across channels is consistent in terms of branding, messaging, choice of words, mention of products etc.
+- Ensure your communication across channels is consistent in terms of branding, messaging, choice of words, mention of products etc. and you follow the ethics of digital presence by disclosing complete, accurate and truthful information about your products or services.